Troubleshooting

 Installation.

-Jump to Source feature not working
+Jump to Source (JTS) feature not working

-Observe that the Jump to Source feature will not work if the source files are not uploaded to the cloud.
+Observe that the Jump to Source feature does not work if the source files are not uploaded to the cloud.
 For more information about how to use the Certora Prover for Solana and correctly upload the source files to the cloud, refer to Installation.

 Prover Errors

 The Solana Prover is currently under development, and some features are not supported yet.
 The most common source of errors from the Prover are stack-allocated arrays.
 Accessing an element in an array that has been allocated on the stack can result in an error.
-For instance, the following rule will trigger a Prover error.
+For instance, the following rule triggers a Prover error.

 #[rule]